busterbenson/public/README.md

 # Review Every Day
 Things I'd like to have primed in my brain every morning.

-1. Resolve internal conflicts
+1. Look at what's uncomfortable
-2. Ride a bike on my 100th birthday
+2. Slog towards riding a bike on my 100th birthday
 3. Remember, I will die

 # Review Every Month